kenhkan/morrison/README.md

 certainly not Vyzzi's job to impose a particular world view onto how all components should communicate.

-This is a design decision that the network designer needs to make.
+This is a design decision that the network developer needs to make.
 For the CSV example above, a possible approach would be to have a CSV parser that takes a connection in which each IP is the content of a CSV file, and outputs the constituent parts in individual IPs delimitered by something other than commas